amper5and/secrets.js/README.md

 #### secrets.hex2str( str, [bytesPerChar] )
 Convert a hexadecimal string into a UTF string.
 Each character of the output string is represented by `bytesPerChar` bytes in the String `str`.
 See note on `bytesPerChar` under `secrets.str2hex()` above.

 ## Share format
 Each share is a string in the format `<bits><id><value>`.
 Each part of the string is described below:

-* `bits`: The first character, expressed in base-36 format, is the number of bits used for the Galois Field.
-This number must be between 3 and 20, expressed by the characters [3-9, a-k].
+* `bits`: The first character, expressed in Base36 format, is the number of bits used for the Galois Field.
+This number must be between 3 and 20, expressed by the characters [3-9, a-k] in Base36.
 * `id`: The id of the share.
 This is a number between 1 and 2^bits-1, expressed in hexadecimal form.
 The number of characters used to represent the id is the character-length of the representation of the maximum id (2^bits-1) in hexadecimal: `(Math.pow(2,bits)-1).toString(16).length`.
-* `value`: The value of the share, expressed in hexadecimal form.
+* `data`: The value of the share, expressed in hexadecimal form.
 The length of this string depends on the length of the secret.

+You can extract these attributes from a share in your possession with the `secrets.extractShareComponents(share)` function which will return an Object with these attributes.
+You may use these values, for example, to call `secrets.init()` with the proper bits setting for shares you want to combine.

 ## Note on security
 Shamir's secret sharing scheme is "information-theoretically secure" and "perfectly secure" in that less than the requisite number of shares provide no information about the secret (i.e. knowing less than the requisite number of shares is the same as knowing none of the shares).
 However, because the size of each share is the same as the size of the secret (when using binary Galois fields, as secrets.js does), in practice it does leak _some_ information, namely the _size_ of the secret.
 Therefore, if you will be using secrets.js to share _short_ password strings (which can be brute-forced much more easily than longer ones), it would be wise to zero-pad them so that the shares do not leak information about the size of the secret.
 With this in mind, secrets.js will zero-pad in multiples of 128 bits by default which slightly increases the share size for small secrets in the name of added security.
 You can increase or decrease this padding manually by passing the `padLength` argument to `secrets.share()`.